fossasia/open-event-server/docs/DIGITAL_OCEAN.md

 The steps that will be mentioned now are analogous to [running Open Event on Docker](DOCKER.md) documentation.
 You are recommended to first go through it to appreciate the similarities.

-* Now we are into our server.
-The first step is to install Docker.
+* Now as we have just initialized our brand new server, the first step is to install Docker.
 DigitalOcean has a [nice guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) on installing Docker in Ubuntu 16.04 so follow it.
 I took the commands from that guide and have written them here.
 You can copy paste the following into the droplet's ssh shell.